pivotal/docs-tap/install-general.md

    **Note regarding the output from `tanzu plugin list`:**
-   The `package`, `secret`, `accelerator` and `apps` plugins are required to install or interact with the Tanzu Application Platform (TAP).
+   The `package`, `secret`, `accelerator` and `apps` plugins are required to install or interact with the Tanzu Application Platform.
-   The additional plugins you see in the list can be ignored (you will not need to use them to interact with TAP).
+   The additional plugins you see in the list can be ignored (you will not need to use them to interact with Tanzu Application Platform).

    The Tanzu Application Platform beta product requires cluster-admin privileges.
    Running commands associated with the additional plugins can